aa1043/TripMate/Backend/readme.md

-# 🚗 UBER Clone - User Registration API
+# 🚗 UBER Clone - User API

-This API endpoint handles new user registration for the UBER clone backend.
-It accepts a user's name, email, and password, securely stores the information, and returns a JWT token upon successful registration.
+This API handles user registration and login for the UBER clone backend.
+Users can register by providing their full name, email, and password.
+They can log in with valid credentials to receive a JWT token.

 ---

-## 📍 Endpoint
+## 📍 Endpoints

-**POST** `/users/register`
+### 🔹 POST `/users/register`
+Registers a new user and returns a JWT token.

+### 🔹 POST `/users/login`
+Authenticates an existing user and returns a JWT token.

 ---

 ## 📄 Description

-This endpoint is used to create a new user account.
-It performs the following tasks:

-- Validates the provided input (name, email, password).
+### ✅ `/users/register`

+Creates a new user account by:
+- Validating inputs
-- Hashes the password securely using bcrypt.
+- Hashing the password with bcrypt
-- Stores the user information in the database.
+- Storing the user in MongoDB
+- Returning a JWT token

+### ✅ `/users/login`

+Authenticates a user by:
+- Validating inputs
+- Verifying email and password
-- Returns a JWT token for authentication.
+- Returning a JWT token if credentials are correct

 ---

-## 📥 Request Body
+## 📥 Request Bodies

-The request must be in **JSON** format with the following structure:
+### `/users/register`

 ```json
 {